yinhang0106/makemore/mlp/README.md

         p.data -= 1.0 * p.grad
 ```

-The loss is decreasing, means the model is learning.
+The loss is decreasing, meaning the model is learning.
 Yay~!

 ```text
 19.505229949951172